fiftydinar/yaml-parser/README.md

 # Unsupported
 - Reading YAML arrays (planned in the future)
 - Writing values to YAML arrays (planned in the future)
+- Anything else that I don't know (as I'm not an advanced user of YAML files)

 # Usage
 ```